UNION SUSPENSION BRIDGE (THAT PART IN SCOTLAND) (Ref:13645)

 Group Cat: N/A,

 Captain Samuel Brown, Royal Navy, with advice from John Rennie, 1819-20; improved and strengthened by J A Bean for Tweed Bridge Trustees, 1902-3.
-Timber carriageway spanning River Tweed suspended from 3 pairs of swept, wrought-iron cables with wrought-iron bolt brackets linking iron-rod suspenders; rope-moulded upper cables; plain iron railings enclosing sides.
-Channelled pink sandstone, tapering rectangular-plan pylon to W side with keystoned, round-arched opening at centre; mutuled cornice; tall parapet with carved roses and thistles surmounting central block inscribed 'VIS UNITA FORTIOR 1820' to E. Channelled pink sandstone, tapering pylon set into hillside to E with blocked, pilastered doorway centred at ground framing memorial plaque; mutuled cornice; tall parapet with carved roses and thistles surmounting central block also inscribed 'VIS UNITA FORTIOR 1820'.
+Timber carriageway spanning River Tweed suspended from 3 pairs of swept, wrought iron chains of elongated eye bar links.
+Wrought iron bolt brackets link iron rod suspenders; upper wire cables.
+Iron railings threaded around suspenders enclosing sides.
+Channelled pink sandstone, tapering rectangular-plan pylon to W (Scottish) side with keystoned, round-arched opening at centre; mutuled cornice; tall parapet with carved roses and thistles surmounting central block inscribed 'VIS UNITA FORTIOR 1820' to E. Channelled pink sandstone, tapering pylon set into rock face to E (English) side with blocked, pilastered doorway centred at ground framing memorial plaque; mutuled cornice; tall parapet with carved roses and thistles surmounting central block also inscribed 'VIS UNITA FORTIOR 1820'.
 Rectangular-plan, pink sandstone piers flanking carriageway to W with rubble-coped rubble walls linking pylon to E. Pyramidal-capped, square-plan, pink sandstone piers flanking carriageway to W of E pylon; rubble-coped rubble walls to E.

 © Crown copyright, Historic Scotland.
 All rights reserved.
 Mapping information derived from Ordnance Survey digital mapping products under Licence No. 100017509 2012 .
 Data extracted from Scottish Ministers' Statutory List on .
 Listing applies equally to the whole building or structure at the address set out in bold at the top of the list entry.
 This includes both the exterior and the interior, whether or not they are mentioned in the 'Information Supplementary to the Statutory List'.
 Listed building consent is required for all internal and external works affecting the character of the building.
 The local planning authority is responsible for determining where listed building consent will be required and can also advise on issues of extent or "curtilage" of the listing, which may cover items remote from the main subject of the listing such as boundary walls, gates, gatepiers, ancillary buildings etc. or interior fixtures.
 All category C(S) listings were revised to category C on 3rd September 2012.
 This was a non-statutory change.
 All enquiries relating to proposed works to a listed building or its setting should be addressed to the local planning authority in the first instance.
 All other enquiries should be addressed to: Listing & Designed Landscapes Team, Historic Scotland, Room G.51, Longmore House, Salisbury Place, EDINBURGH, EH9 1SH.
 Tel: +44 (0)131 668 8701 / 8705.
 Fax: +44 (0)131 668 8765. e-mail: firstname.lastname@example.org.
 Web: http://www.historic-scotland.gov.uk/historicandlistedbuildings.